infohazardgames/Infohazard.Core/INDEX.md

 ## Introduction

 Infohazard.Core is a collection of systems and utilities that I’ve found super helpful in making many different kinds of games, so I hope you find it helpful too!
 This document will cover setup and basic usage of the code in Infohazard.Core.
-You can find full API documentation in the code and at LINK TBD.
+You can find full API documentation here and in the code.

 ## License

-Infohazard.Core uses the [MIT license](https://opensource.org/licenses/MIT), which means you can use it in any project you want, including commercial projects.
-You are also welcome to use it as a dependency for your own assets, but I would prefer that you direct users to my asset store page or github repo rather than embedding it in your packages.
+If Infohazard.Core is acquired from the Unity Asset Store, you must follow the Unity Asset Store license.
+The open-source repository uses the [MIT license](https://opensource.org/licenses/MIT).
+You are welcome to have your own packages or assets depend on this package.

 ## Installation